-Welcome to a new series about the best dishes to eat in various neighborhoods across Los Angeles.
+Welcome to a series about the best dishes to eat in various neighborhoods across Los Angeles.
 Today we’re heading to the Santa Clarita Valley, a once-sleepy suburb now bursting with culinary growth.
-From shellfish-stuffed Sicilian dumplings to sweet-savory omelettes, 28-year SCV resident Sean L. Malin highlights his favorites in LA’s sometimes overlooked northern neighborhoods of Canyon Country, Valencia, and Newhall.
+From decadent Armenian pizza to unusually sweet omelettes, here now are Eater contributor and 31-year SCV resident Sean L. Malin’s favorites in the valley.

 Tea’s omelette at Egg Plantation

-Choosing between savory or sweet to start the day can be an impossible task, so Simon & Shannon Mee of Newhall’s brunch spot Egg Plantation offer a compromise.
-The peculiar Tea’s Omelette reads like Dr. Frankenstein’s preferred morning meal: “egg whites, bacon, papaya, shredded coconut, cream cheese, blueberry and cherry pie filling and cheddar cheese.”
-But this dish performs a high-wire act, skirting between the saccharine fruitiness of the pie, the bright and sour cream cheese, and the primal savoriness of cheese and bacon together in each bite.
-24415 Walnut St., Newhall
+Choosing between savory or sweet to start the day can be an impossible task, so Simon and Shannon Mee of Newhall’s brunch spot Egg Plantation offer a compromise.
+The peculiar Tea’s omelette reads like Dr. Frankenstein’s preferred morning meal: “egg whites, bacon, papaya, shredded coconut, cream cheese, blueberry and cherry pie filling, and cheddar cheese.”
+But this dish performs a high-wire act, skirting between the saccharine fruitiness of the pie filling, the bright and sour cream cheese, and the primal savoriness of cheese and bacon together in each bite.
+24415 Walnut Street, Newhall.

 Mom’s favorite green beans at Mom Can Cook